James Arthurs

-James Arthurs (4 October 1866 – 7 October 1937) was a Canadian senator for the Conservative party, representing the province of Ontario.
+James Arthurs (4 October 1866 – 7 October 1937) was a politician.
+He represented the province of Ontario in the House of Commons of Canada and the Senate of Canada as a Conservative.

+Background

 Arthurs attended public school and Hamilton Collegiate Institute, then became a hardware merchant.

 He became a member of the House of Commons of Canada for Parry Sound electoral district from 1908 until 1935.
 Arthurs was then appointed to the Senate of Canada on 20 July 1935 by R.B.
 Bennett and remained in that office until his death.

 The Commanda General Store in Gurd (now in Nipissing Township) was built and occupied by Arthurs about 1885.
 It was strategically located on the Rosseau-Nipissing Colonization Road.
 An Ontario Historical Plaque was erected by the province to commemorate The Commanda General Store's role in Ontario's heritage.

 Arthurs also established the 162 Infantry Battalion of the Canadian Expeditionary Force (known as the First Nipissing Regiment).
 He then served with the 1st Battalion in France until May 1917, attaining a rank of lieutenant colonel.

 On 4 October 1937 Arthurs fell ill and died three days later at his home at 222 Bessborough Drive Leaside (now part of Toronto).
 He and his wife had moved there from Parry Sound in the previous month.